XRPLF/xrpl-dev-portal/content/ledger_format.md

 ### Directory index formats ###

-There are three different formulas for DirectoryNode ledger nodes, depending on what the DirectoryNode represents:
+There are three different formulas for creating the index of a DirectoryNode, depending on whether the DirectoryNode represents:

-1. The first page (also called the root) of an Owner Directory
+* The first page (also called the root) of an Owner Directory,
-2. The first page of an Offer Directory
+* The first page of an Offer Directory, _or_
-3. Subsequent pages of either type
+* Subsequent pages of either type

-The first page of an Owner Directory has an `index` that is the SHA-512Half of the following values put together:
+**The first page of an Owner Directory** has an `index` that is the SHA-512Half of the following values put together:

 * The Owner Directory space key (`O`, capital letter O)
 * The AccountID from the `Owner` field.

-The first page of an Offer Directory has a special `index`: the higher 192 bits define the order book, and the remaining 64 bits define the exchange rate of the offers in that directory.
+**The first page of an Offer Directory** has a special `index`: the higher 192 bits define the order book, and the remaining 64 bits define the exchange rate of the offers in that directory.
 (An index is big-endian, so the book is in the more significant bits, which come first, and the quality is in the less significant bits which come last.)
 This provides a way to iterate through an order book from best offers to worst.
 Specifically: the first 192 bits are the first 192 bits of the SHA-512Half of the following values put together:

 * The Book Directory space key (`B`)
 * The 160-bit currency code from the `TakerPaysCurrency`